 What causes your dog to make saliva stains?

-Some form of saliva stains should be expected as a dog’s self groom.
+Some form of saliva stains should be expected from a dog’s self groom.
 However, it should not be excessive and if it is there’s an underlying condition.